ExxistanceDC/Segagaga-English-Translation/README.md

 **My Deepest Thanks**

 - My SGGG teammates: seriously, you all are amazing and it has been a joy to work with you!
-- Tez Okano and the original development team (for putting your heart and soul into a unique experience that has entranced a fanbase for 25 years.)
+- Tez Okano and the original development team (for putting your heart and soul into making a unique game that has entranced a fanbase for 25 years.)
-- The Price of Reason: who doesn’t know me at all, but whose dedication to the Samurai Shodown RPG translation shows that passion and willpower can make all the difference in a project.
+- The Price of Reason (who doesn’t know me at all, but whose dedication to the Samurai Shodown RPG translation shows that passion and willpower can make all the difference in a project.
 Thank you for bringing SSRPG to English and fulfilling a 20+ year dream of mine to play it.)

 ## **Messages From the Team**